Package insert / product label

-Metoprolol tartrate is a selective beta1 -adrenoreceptor blocking agent, available as 25 mg for oral administration.
-Metoprolol tartrate is (±)-1-(isopropylamino)-3-[p-2-methoxyethyl) phenoxy]-2-propanol (2:1) dextro-tartrate salt.
-Its structural formula is:
+Metoprolol tartrate, USP is a selective beta1 -adrenoreceptor blocking agent, available as 25, 50 and 100 mg tablets for oral administration.
+Metoprolol tartrate is (±)-1-(isopropylamino)-3-[p-(2-methoxyethyl) phenoxy]-2-propanol (2:1) dextro-tartrate salt, and its structural formula is:

 Metoprolol - Clinical Pharmacology

-Metoprolol is a beta1-selective (cardioselective) adrenergic receptor blocker.
-This preferential effect is not absolute, however, and at higher plasma concentrations, Metoprolol also inhibits beta2 adrenoreceptors, chiefly located in the bronchial and vascular musculature.
+Metoprolol Tartrate is a beta1-selective (cardioselective) adrenergic receptor blocker.
+This preferential effect is not absolute, however, and at higher plasma concentrations, Metoprolol Tartrate also inhibits beta2-adrenoreceptors, chiefly located in the bronchial and vascular musculature.

 Clinical pharmacology studies have demonstrated the beta-blocking activity of Metoprolol, as shown by (1) reduction in heart rate and cardiac output at rest and upon exercise, (2) reduction of systolic blood pressure upon exercise, (3) inhibition of isoproterenol-induced tachycardia, and (4) reduction of reflex orthostatic tachycardia.

 The mechanism of the antihypertensive effects of beta-blocking agents has not been fully elucidated.
 However, several possible mechanisms have been proposed: (1) competitive antagonism of catecholamines at peripheral (especially cardiac) adrenergic neuron sites, leading to decreased cardiac output; (2) a central effect leading to reduced sympathetic outflow to the periphery; and (3) suppression of renin activity.